Diamondbacks vs. Tigers Player Props Betting Odds

-Player prop betting options for Corbin Carroll, Spencer Torkelson and others are available in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Saturday, starting at 1:10 PM ET.
+Those looking to place a player prop wager can find odds for Corbin Carroll, Spencer Torkelson and others in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Sunday at 11:35 AM ET.

 Bet on this matchup or its props with BetMGM!